 You’ve heard of Texas football and certainly Texas barbeque, but what about Texas bats?
-More than 32 different species of bats hang under the bridges in Texas.
+More than 32 different species of bats hang out in Texas, many under the bridges managed by TxDOT.
 In fact, Texas is home to the largest bat population in the United States.
 Since 1980, TxDOT biologists and engineers have worked together to research and conserve the bat colonies that live in bridges around the state.
 Explore our resources to learn why!

 See roadside history come to life through these map-based stories.